adr1enbe4udou1n/blog/content/posts/08-build-your-own-docker-swarm-cluster-part-7/index.md

 ```

 {{< alert >}}
-Note as we're adding a specific TCP router in order to allow SSH cloning.
+We added a specific TCP router in order to allow SSH cloning.
 The SSH Traefik entry point will redirect to the first available service with TCP router.
+Note as we need to indicate entry points in order to avoid bad redirection from other HTTPS based service.
 {{< /alert >}}

 Now go to <https://gitea.sw.okami101.io> and go through the installation procedure.
 Change default SQLite provider by a more production purpose database.